 For much of the 17th century, the Abenaki were guided by Passaconaway.
 He was the leader of the Penacooks, an Abenaki tribe living in the Merrimack Valley, but he also headed the most powerful indigenous confederacy in what is today northern New England.
 His influence extended from Lake Winnipesaukee to central Massachusetts and eastward to Piscataqua and coastal Maine.
 The Abenaki believed him to have mystical powers that allowed him to control the elements (such as wind and storms), transform into the shapes of animals (particularly bears), and foretell the future.
 He is thought to have been born sometime around 1585 and most likely lived well into the 1660s and possibly beyond.
 When the English began arriving in New Hampshire in the 1620s, Passaconaway urged the Abenaki to accept them and live in peace.
 Oral tradition claims that Passaconaway was influenced by a vision that foretold the role the English would assume in the region and that the Abenaki would fare better by welcoming them than fighting them.
 Such a view was also in accord with the Abenaki’s traditional beliefs of resolving conflict peaceably.

 The presence of the English immediately changed the Abenaki’s way of life, as the survivors of the epidemic living along the coast were pushed off their land to make way for English settlement.
+The traditional pattern of Abenaki life were often disrupted by English settlers, who limited the Abenaki's access to prime fishing spots or hunting locations.
 The Abenaki quickly became trading partners in the remorseless English pursuit of beaver pelts.
 As the 17th century progressed, the Abenaki found themselves increasingly marginalized and isolated from this new society the English were establishing in New Hampshire.

 Sometime around 1660, Passaconaway stepped back from his leadership role among the Abenaki and was succeeded by his son Wonalancet, who advocated the same conciliatory approach as his father had in regard to the English.
 However, tensions between the English and the Abenaki rose in the 1670s for a number of reasons: